 We don’t find happy endings in dystopias.
 But I am drawn to thinking about the ways that these dystopian endings are evolving.

-This erosion of self is taken even further by Orwell:
+This erosion of self is taken even further by Orwell in 1984:

 Perhaps in the way that our dreams and nightmares show us that we can survive the worst of things, writing dystopia can do the same.

 It feels like a confession I have to make.
 I see their eyes glaze over a little when I tell people because really, right here, right now, why would we want to sink ourselves into a world with an inescapable, nightmarish quality built into its core?

 I didn’t mean to do it, I sometimes say, remembering how it began.